miyosuda/async_deep_reinforce/README.md

 http://arxiv.org/abs/1602.01783

-Asynchronous Advantage Actor Critic method for playing Atari Pong is now implemented as a test.
+Asynchronous Advantage Actor-Critic (A3C) method for playing "Atari Pong" is now implemented as a test with TensorFlow.

 (However the learning result is still not good.
 I'm now investigating about the problem.)